 Slater was one of 12 African-Americans to play in the NFL prior to World War II and clearly the most decorated of those dozen.
 Among pre-World War II black NFL players, Duke Slater ranks first in seasons played with ten (the next highest total is six), games played with 99 (next highest is 49), games started with 96 (next highest is 36), and all-pro selections with seven (next highest is two).
 So Duke Slater played almost twice as many seasons, more than twice as many games, made nearly three times as many starts, and had five more all-pro selections than any other African-American player of his era.

-By the way, the same African-American player ranks second behind Duke Slater in every single one of those categories.
+Slater ranks first among pre-war African-American NFL players by each of those metrics, and in most cases, by a large margin.
+It’s worth noting that the same African-American player ranks second behind Duke Slater in every single one of those categories.
 His name?
 Fritz Pollard, who was already inducted into the Hall of Fame a decade ago.

 Yet those career marks were outstanding for any player of his era, regardless of race.
 Upon retirement, Slater’s ten NFL seasons ranked third in league history, and his 99 career games played ranked fourth.
 Duke Slater became the first lineman in NFL history – of any race – to earn seven all-pro nods in 1930.
 It was a feat duplicated by only six other linemen before World War II, all of whom have since been enshrined in Canton.